jbmtch/train-delay-notifier/journal/engineering_journal.md

   - Set Up Project Structure:

-      - Created the project folder structure using mkdir and touch commands to organize directories and files efficiently.
+      - Created the project folder structure using `mkdir` and `touch` commands to organize directories and files efficiently.
-      - Established a Python-based project layout, including separate folders for src, tests, and configuration files.
+      - Established a Python-based project layout, including separate folders for `src`, `tests`, and configuration files.

   - Version Control Configuration: